Traveling to the UK With Your Dog: 2026 Entry Rules

 London

-London has over 3,000 parks and green spaces, many of which have off-leash areas for dogs.
+London has over 3,000 parks and green spaces, many with off-leash areas.

 Top dog-friendly spots: